Practical tips for business leaders

 • Reach out to your advisers and key stakeholders - your bank, suppliers, and customers.
 Don't plan in isolation and make sure you are communicating and actively managing the situation.

-Effective stock management: Many businesses end up with dead stock on balance sheets.
+Manage your stock.
+Many businesses end up with dead stock on balance sheets.
 They don't want to sell it at a reduced price as it will hurt their margin and they could make a loss - but how long should you hold on to stock for without cash coming in?
 What is it costing you in storage and insurance to hold the stock?
 It may be better to take the hit in the short term to utilise these funds more effectively.

 Look at your financials holistically.
 You should be as familiar with your overall financial picture as you are with your products and services, market, and industry.
 Review every metric, from net profit and gross margin to expenses, cash flow, and sales.
 Look at how these combine to build an accurate picture of how your business is performing.

 Keep a close eye on debtors to collect cash within reasonable timeframes.
 Debtors may delay payments to manage their own cost pressures.
-Look at your terms of trade and, if feasible, consider providing incentives for prompt payment
+Look at your terms of trade and, if feasible, consider providing incentives for prompt payment.

 Think strategically.
 While understanding the current economic climate is the first step, it's essential that businesses form or refresh their strategic plan to ensure they are moving in the right direction.
 Consider what success looks like in the long-term and how you are going to get there - ensure that decisions are strategic, rather than reactive - and that will move you in the right direction toward your goal.